-If you have been injured by a dog on the owner’s property, speak to one of our Birmingham premises liability lawyers.
+If you have been injured by a dog on the owner’s property, speak to a skilled attorney at Drake Injury Lawyers in Birmingham for help securing compensation.
 You may be able to collect damages for medical bills, lost wages, rehabilitation, psychological distress, and/or disability.

 When a dog attacks a person, biting injuries are just one possibility.
 If a large dog jumps on a person and knocks him or her to the ground, the victim may sustain broken bones, head injuries, abrasions, and additional wounds from the dog’s claws.
 This is especially possible for elderly victims who are very susceptible to injuries from falling to the ground.
 In this case, a Birmingham head injury lawyer can help you recover compensation if you have experienced a head or brain injury from falling.
 Falling may also damage personal property like watches or cell phones.

 A lawsuit for a dog attack will fall under the purview of personal injury law, so it is essential for an injured plaintiff to keep records of any and all documentation relating to or resulting from the incident.
 This can include hospital bills, invoices for ambulance rides or other medical services, receipts from repairing or replacing property damaged in the attack, and copies of all your correspondence with insurance companies, if applicable.
 This documentation will help support your claim in court and help you establish the extent of your damages.